kaifuchenlab/kaifuchenlab.github.io/7.news/index.md

 **October, 2023:**
 Congratulations to Xuanqi for being admited to the PhD program of University of Michigan for nuclear photonics research.
 Xuanqi was an undergraduate internship co-supervised by Rongbin in the lab in Summer 2022.
+Kaifu is invited to talk as a keynote speaker at the CRD 2023 Conference (https://cancerresearchconference.org/speakers), cheers!

 **September, 2023:**
 Congratulations to Xinlei for her new manuscript accepted to Nucleic Acids Research.